akandh01/pharmaceuticalerrorproject/README.md

+ # Pharmaceutical Error Project

+# Project Background
+The three most common pharmaceutical errors are dispensing an incorrect medication, miscalculating a dose and failing to identify drug contraindications and interactions.
+These errors are likely caused by health care providers and the patients themselves.
+Due to this, an estimated 30 to 50 million prescriptions are filled incorrectly every year.
+These human errors can cause serious health issues for children under the age of 5 and the elderly.

-# pharmaceuticalerrorproject
+# Project Statement
-To study the behaviors and routines of pharmacies and patients to determine how often medical errors occur which will consequently aid in finding a solution to the issue.
+This project will work to study the behaviors and routines of pharmacies and patients to determine how often pharmaceutical errors occur, which will consequently aid in finding a solution to the issue.

-# Project Title
+#

-One Paragraph of project description goes here

 ## Getting Started